 - Present findings of research activities to CIRP and at other venues

-Necessary Qualifications for CIRP's Biostatistics and Epidemiology Training Program:
+Necessary Qualifications for CIRP's Epidemiology Training Program:

 - Students must be enrolled in or have completed an undergraduate or graduate training program.